janosh/awesome-sveltekit/readme.md

 <br>

+Awesome examples of SvelteKit in the wild.
 Visit **[janosh.github.io/awesome-sveltekit](https://janosh.github.io/awesome-sveltekit)** to view this list with screenshots plus search and sort functionality (e.g. based on GH stars).

 ## Sites